amaank404/denver-api/.github/CONTRIBUTING.md

 ## What's next?
 After you are ready and you are willing to contribute just feel free to checkout the issues tab.
-There you will finds label with community, those are the issues which are excepting community contribution.
+There you will finds label with community, those are the issues which are accepting community contribution.
 Also you can add your own custom modules which function to provide user easy methods of hard tasks.
-The new modules can be named and placed under `./denver/`.
+The new modules can be named and placed under `./denverapi/`.